-The second block of Table 1 summarizes the corresponding simulation results in the same way.
-In terms of the main and interaction effect selection, our proposed method still performs perfectly.
-RAMP misses some important terms, especially when the shape of the nonlinear function is far from being linear, and adds some unimportant terms.
-VANISH also has trouble selecting some important main effect and interaction effect terms.
+The second block of Table (1) summarizes the corresponding simulation results exactly in the same way.
+In terms of main and interaction effect selection, our proposed method still performs perfectly.
+RAMP misses some important terms, especially when the shape of nonlinear function is far away from linear, and adds some unimportant terms.
+VANISH also has trouble to select some important main effect and interaction effect terms.
 As a result, both RAMP and VANISH have low numbers of correct models.
 Our proposed method has a significantly smaller ISE compared to the other two methods.
 Overall, our proposed method outperforms RAMP and VANISH in this nonlinear case.